ayonli/injectable-ts/README.md

 console.log("#### OK ####"); // will output #### OK ####
 ```

-## More About Initial Data
+## More About Default Data

-When you pass initial data to `injectable()`, the order should be equal to the
+When you pass default data to `injectable()`, the order should be equal to the
-constructor's parameters, if the corresponding parameter doesn't have initial
+constructor's parameters, if the corresponding parameter doesn't have default
 data, then `undefined` should be passed.
-Initial data should remain dependencies
+Default data should remain dependencies
 `undefined` because they will always be injected with dependency instances,
 unless the dependency could not be found.

-Although you are allowed to set initial data by passing them to `injectable()`,
+Although you are allowed to set default data by passing them to `injectable()`,
 but it's not a recommended way, since you already can set them in the
 constructor definition.
 But, if you want to make those classes that are not
 decorated with `@injectable`, say a class from a third party package, injectable,
-it would be very useful to use `injectable()` with initial data to do so.
+it would be very useful to use `injectable()` with default data to do so.

 ```typescript
 // The way to set dafault data in this class is recommended.